Huda Changes The Game

 Blood Is Thicker

-This performance has enabled the brand to build a relationship with Sephora, and now the entire Huda Beauty product line is sold right alongside their lashes.
+This performance enables the brand to build a relationship with Sephora.
+Now, the entire Huda beauty line sells in their stores.

 Huda’s older sister is also a part of the Huda Beauty brand as the social media manager.
 Funny enough, even though she is the one that introduced Huda to the beauty industry, she is the least interested in the beauty aspect of the business.